Rohan-s18/Rohan-s18/README.md

 I am undertaking a research project on a Drug-Drug interaction and Drug-Target interactions using Coupled Tensor-Tensor Completion with the Department of Computer Science and Data Science at Case Western Reserve University.
 My other research work deals with using Transformer based models for Sequential Prediction/Completion tasks.

-I am currently working as a Data Science and Machine Learning Intern (remote) at Lockheed Martin Corporation.
+I am currently working as a Data Science and Machine Learning Intern (remote) at Lockheed Martin.

 Check out my personal website **<a href="https://jocularglint54.com">here</a>**
 https://jocularglint54.com